 The SSC endeavours to monitor and support students with difficulties.
 This role includes:

-- liaising with parents, external professionals and teachers
+- Liaising with parents, external professionals and teachers

-- ensuring that agreements are being carried out
+- Ensuring that agreements are being carried out

-- ensuring the expectations of the school are communicated clearly to parents and students
+- Ensuring the expectations of the school are communicated clearly to parents and students

-- ensuring accurate record keeping
+- Ensuring accurate record keeping

-When a problem arises, the SSC is notified and ISUtrecht’s academic concerns procedure begins.
-This procedure is comparable with the Dutch cycle of Handelingsgericht Werken; and it is a whole school process, which includes the teachers, SSC, ELA specialist, leadership, and parents.
+When a problem arises, the SSC is notified and ISUtrecht’s concerns procedure begins, if applicable.
+This procedure is comparable with the Dutch cycle of ‘Handelingsgericht Werken’.
+This is a whole programme (PYP) process, which includes the teachers, SSC, English Language Acquisition specialists, leadership, and parents.